 • pulmonary embolism (differential diagnosis with myocardial infarction).

-Features of taking and storing samples.
+Features of sampling and storage.
 Serum or plasma (EDTA, heparin) without signs of hemolysis.
-Storage of samples for no more than 2 days at 18-25 ° C. Storing samples at 4–8 ° C or freezing will reduce enzyme activity.
+Store samples for no more than 2 days at 18–25°C. Storing samples at 4–8°C or freezing reduces enzyme activity.

 Research methods.
-LDH catalyzes the conversion of α-ketobutyrate to α-hydroxybutyrate, while oxidation of β-NADH2 to β-NAD occurs.
-The rate of decrease in optical density at a wavelength of 340 nm is proportional to the activity of the enzyme in the sample.
+LDH catalyzes the conversion of α-ketobutyrate to α-hydroxybutyrate, which results in the oxidation of β-NADH2 to β-NAD.
+The rate of decrease in optical density at a wavelength of 340 nm is proportional to the enzyme activity in the sample.

 Increased values: